wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 owner.
 A second check is therefore made to check if any upper level owner exists by calling `hasOwner()`.
 If true, then the owner is downgraded by calling `sendFetch()` with the command being `FetchInvX`.
 The state will transits to the `_Invx` version.

+On `_InvX` blocks, if the flush contains evicted data, meaing that the flush is issued by the sole upper level owner (`_InvX` indicates the existance of an upper level owner), then this is a race condition, and the flush is regarded as the response to the earlier downgrade.
+In this case, `removeOwnerViaInv()` is called with the second argument being `true`, meaing that the requestor should also be removed from the `responses`.
+Then the rest of the downgrade is also completed by decrementing the ACK counter, and retrying the current front entry of the MSHR register.
+The state also transits back to the stable version to signal the completion of the downgrade.

+Note that this branch does not check whether MSHR allocation is successful (`status` being `OK`), since it resolves the race condition in which case the front entry of the MSHR register must be an unfinished event, rather than the flush.